Horses are the most loyal animals, used for multiple reasons, from carrying things, traveling to entertainment through races, bidding, etc.

 Physical Characteristics: Gypsy horses are draft horses that are ideal for beginners and experienced riders.
 Their gentle nature makes them perfect for children as well.
 They are powerful and are well known for their furry coats.

 Initially raised by British Gypsies, these horses are great for pulling carts and are also used for therapeutic riding because of their calm personalities.
+You can learn more about their price here.

 Height: They stand up to 14.2 to 16 hands.